 Warehouse management software for a 3PL operator

 With the expansion of e-commerce and the increasing complexity of supply chain processes, more and more companies are deciding to outsource their logistics activities.
-A logistics operator is a company that provides storage and transportation services to other businesses, regardless of sector.
+A logistics provider is a company that provides storage and transportation services to other businesses, regardless of sector.
 In fact, it acts as an intermediary between companies and their customers.

 The operations of 3PL providers are remarkably complex.
 They manage many different SKUs, processing each one of them in a specific way; they also prepare and dispatch multiple orders in the shortest possible time.

 Cooperation between manufacturers and logistics providers has become a crucial factor in driving companies’ competitiveness.
-The installation of a warehouse management system enables logistics operators to have more comprehensive control over their customer’s logistics, as they know what processes each client requires cand when.
+The installation of a warehouse management system enables logistics providers to have more comprehensive control over their customer’s logistics, as they know what processes each client requires and when.
 The WMS shows how much stock is available and where it is located, in addition to organizing dispatches through the various transportation agencies.

 - Item master with management by owners.